-Data are produced as four-weekly averages for metals in the particulate phase at all sites except: Sheffield Tinsley, Walsall Bilston Lane, Swansea Coedgwilym, Swansea Morriston, Pontardawe Tawe Terrace (except for the period, 19th August 2015 - 3rd February 2016, when daily sampling was implemented) and Pontardawe Brecon Road where weekly data is produced.
+Data are produced as four-weekly averages for metals in the particulate phase at all sites except for the following sites that produce weekly data: Sheffield Tinsley (except for the period 25th February - $10^{th}$ August 2016, when daily sampling was implemented), Walsall Bilston Lane, Swansea Coedgwilym, Swansea Morriston, Pontardawe Tawe Terrace (except for the period $19^{th}$ August 2015 - $3^{rd}$ February 2016, when daily sampling was implemented) and Pontardawe Brecon Road.

-Analysis for particulate-phase metals took place at NPL using PerkinElmer Elan DRC II and Elan 9000 ICP-MSs, following NPL's procedure, accredited by UKAS to ISO 17025, which is fully compliant with the requirements of EN 14902 (see Image 3).
+Analysis for particulate-phase metals took place at NPL following NPL's analytical procedure.
+This procedure is accredited by UKAS to ISO 17025, and fully compliant with the requirements of EN 14902.

 Upon arrival at NPL, the filters were cut accurately in half (for sites where weekly results are produced) and into quarters (where four weekly results are produced).
-For the sites producing weekly data each portion is digested at temperatures up to 220°C using an Anton Parr Multiwave 3000 microwave.
+For the sites producing weekly data each portion is digested at temperatures up to 220°C using an Anton Parr Multiwave 3000 microwave (see Image 2).
 For the sites producing four-weekly data one quarter of each of the four filters comprising the four week period are digested.
 The digestion mixture used was 8 ml of nitric acid and 2 ml hydrogen peroxide.